lewisknewton/questionnaire-engine/README.md

 npm start
 ```

+### Database
-`npm run setup` will create the database and its tables. `npm start` will launch the application.
+`npm run setup` will create the database and its tables, using the parameters in the [database/config.json](database/config.json) file.

+The default database name is `questionnaire_engine`.
+If you would prefer a different name, replace this in [database/schema.sql](database/schema.sql).

+### Server
+`npm start` will launch the application using an HTTP server running on port 8080, located in [server.js](server.js).

+To access the application, enter the address of your running virtual machine after running `npm start`.

 For testing purposes, the `example.json` file has been included in the questionnaires directory to provide an example questionnaire.
 A similar file, `another-example.json`, has been included within a sub-folder for the same reason.